DilanSarange/GWAS-workshop/README.md

 # GWAS-workshop

-This repositary is made to store handouts for a GWAS workshop
+This repositary containes handouts for a GWAS workshop.